ErikSkinnari/SpotifyCLI/README.md

 This is a small hobby-project that makes a CLI for Spotify made with .NET C#.

 ## Setup
-0. Clone this repository
+0. Clone or fork this repository
+1. Add github-packages to your nuget-sources, because a dependency of this project is [my CLI library](https://github.com/Drawserqzez/CLI/)
-1. Start coding :)
+2. Start coding :)

 ## Todo